-With state funding in place, the Water Authority and the City are preparing to launch federal and state environmental reviews, seek a project license from the Federal Energy Regulatory Commission, and issue a Request for Proposals for a full-service private partner to help develop the project.
+With state funding in place, the Water Authority and the City are preparing to launch federal and state environmental reviews and seek a project license from the Federal Energy Regulatory Commission.
 Those complex components are expected to take at least four years, with construction completion forecast for 2030.
+The critical infrastructure project will create more than 1,000 construction-related jobs in addition to its other benefits.